 They offer a golf simulator, squash court, fitness center access, vitality wellbeing spa, and pool to pass time.
 Walking passengers can access some of these facilities at a fee of USD 50 and other facilities such as the spa can be paid for individually.

-Tired travelers may also appreciate a sleep pod located near the shopping plaza.
+Tired travelers may also appreciate a sleep pod located near the shopping plaza and north node.
 You can hire a sleep pod for 2 hours, 3 hours, 8 hours, depending on your needs.

 They have single and double occupancy pods.
 The booking system is a bit different, you get to bid an amount and if you bid enough, you get your pod.